ali77gh/Hrypton-droid/README.md

 3. Your username

 # naming
-it comes from krypton (super man weakness)(its green) and it mixed with crypto.
+it is combination of krypton (super man weakness)(its green) and crypto.

 # talk is cheap show me the code
 ok checkout <a href="app/src/main/java/com/ali77gh/pash/core/Pasher.kt">this </a> kotlin file.